 THE SCALE.
 The sheer size of the work and the quality of execution are really quite spectacular.
 James’ beautifully subtle manipulation of paint is unlike any work I have seen.
 At distance the work has an element of realism that you can only assume will break down as you get closer to the canvas.
 This is not the case.
 In fact, at proximity the work is even more impressive.
 It has a nearly photographic quality as you find soft edges and almost no traces of mark making whatsoever.
-When you consider how large these paintings are the feat is only more impressive.
+It's an impressive feat for any painter - but when you consider how large these paintings are the accomplishment is only more impressive.

 THE PALETTE.
 Rieck's use of color is perfectly suited to his subject matter.
 A vintage Best Western ashtray painted in a palette that makes it look as if it was photographed in the late 1960's.
 An entire series of paintings using only red and green, which is not only impressive, but provides plenty of contrast while giving each painting in the series a beautiful harmony.
 Even his black and white work is perfectly executed, placing all of the emphasis on form and composition.
 The color is always perfectly suited to the subject, as if it couldn't have been executed in any other way.